Jane Kim: Free tuition at community college

+2026 California Insurance Commissioner election

+In January 2026, Kim announced her candidacy for California Insurance Commissioner, pledging not to accept contributions from insurance companies and their executives.
+Kim's platform includes proposals to establish a "Natural Disaster Insurance for All" program that would create a state-run risk pool funded by a portion of policyholder premiums, as well as a public insurer performance dashboard publishing denial rates and claims payment data for each insurer operating in California.

+Critics have argued that Kim's lack of professional experience in the insurance industry is a liability.
+Kim has responded that the role is primarily political rather than technical, stating: "This role is ultimately a political role.
+We're not in the position we're in because we didn't elect an actuary."
+Kim received endorsements from U.S. Senator Bernie Sanders, U.S. Representative Ro Khanna, SEIU California, the California Teachers Association, and the UFCW Western States Council, among others.
+The Working Families Party, of which Kim was California Director until her campaign launch, committed to a statewide organizing effort in support of her candidacy.

+In the June 2026 primary, Kim and state senator Ben Allen, both Democrats, advanced to the November general election.

 Other elections

 Kim ran for the 11th California State Senate District in 2016 against Scott Wiener.
 Kim received slightly more votes than Wiener in the primary election, but when the general election was held Kim was defeated by Wiener, 49% to 51%.

 Kim was a candidate in the 2018 San Francisco special mayoral election, held in June 2018 following the sudden death of Mayor Lee in December 2017.
 Kim was seen as one of the top four candidates, along with Mark Leno, London Breed and Angela Alioto.
 She received 24% of the vote in the election, finishing in third place.
 Because the election was conducted with ranked voting, most of Kim's votes were apportioned to the remaining two candidates in Round 8, with two-thirds of Kim voters choosing Leno as their next alternative, and one-fifth of Kim voters choosing Breed.
 The larger Kim apportionment to Leno did not overturn the strong lead taken early by Breed, and Breed was elected mayor.